-1. Holes are located and marked in firm, uncracked masonry.
+Before Construction See that 1.
+Holes are located and marked in firm, uncracked masonry.
+During See that Construction 1.
+Holes are drilled in firm material, and a hole is relocated if the progress of drilling indicates unsound materials.

-- 1. Holes are drilled in firm material, and a hole is relocated if the progress of drilling indicates unsound materials. - 2.
-Holes are thoroughly cleaned after being drilled. - 3.
+- 2. Holes are thoroughly cleaned after being drilled. - 3.
 The inside surface of each hole is saturated with water before grout is placed in the hole. - 4.
 No free water is left in a hole when grout is placed. - 5.
 The grout is mixed and used in accordance with the Specifications. - 6.
 Each dowel and the grout are placed in the hole so that no voids are left in the hole. - 7.
 The dowels are centered in the holes.

-- 1. All mortar is cleaned from the surface of the masonry in which holes were drilled. - 2.
-The dowels are undisturbed until the bonding mortar has set for the specified time. - 3.
+1. All mortar is cleaned from the surface of the masonry in which holes were drilled.

+- 2. The dowels are undisturbed until the bonding mortar has set for the specified time. - 3.
 Records are entered in the sketch book as required.